2026 Irish Grand National - Betting Odds, Tips and Runners

 Race

-The INH Stallion Owners EBF Novice Handicap Hurdle Series Final
+Irish Stallion Farms EBF Listed Novice Handicap Hurdle

 The RYBO Handicap Hurdle (Grade A)